Some Labradors eat the most astonishing amount of trash.

 You can check out the following article: Why dogs eat poop and what you can do about it for help if your dog has acquired this charming habit.

-And this article: How to stop your dog eating rubbish will help you tackle general rubbish eating whilst out on walks.
+And this article: How to stop your dog eating rubbish will help you tackle general trash eating whilst out on walks.

 Take comfort from the fact that unless your dog has developed a taste for poisonous mushrooms (it happens) for the most part he will probably come to no harm from eating organic material.